mobahug/mobahug/README.md

 # Hi 👋, I am Gabor

-42 Student in Helsinki and currently studying C.

 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...